 What is the difference between a Yellow Tag and an 8130-3 Serviceable tag?

 Both tags mean the same thing (see "Serviceable" above).
 The difference is the geographical area where the tag is accepted.
-The Yellow Tag is accepted in North America, while the 8130-3 tag is accepted worldwide.
+The Yellow Tag is accepted in the United States, while the 8130-3 tag is accepted worldwide.
 We generally issue 8130-3 tags for our radios, because we rarely know exactly where it will be sent when it is in the shop.
 With an 8130-3 tag, we know that it can be used by any of our customers.

 What is the difference between Overhauled and Serviceable condition?